This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 case 2: return "GREEN";

 The above two methods are non-intrusive.
 That is, you might get someone else’s library and cannot modify its code, so you have to do it this way.
-What if the enums are entirely defined by yourself?
-You can handle them specially during the definition phase to facilitate subsequent use.
-For example (the comment at the beginning of the code indicates the current file name):
+What if you define the enums yourself entirely?
+In fact, you can handle them specially during the definition phase to facilitate subsequent use.
+For example (comments at the beginning of the code indicate the current filename):

 // Color.def